 Dual Diagnosis of Eating, Substance Abuse, and Mental Health Disorders

 Many times, people who suffer from eating disorders and/or substance abuse might experience mental health disorders as well.
-This phenomenon is called dual diagnosis.
+This condition is referred to as dual diagnosis.
 It’s possible that one disorder may lead to the development of another or vice versa.
-If someone has both an eating disorder/substance abuse disorder and another concurring mental health issue such as depression, this person can be diagnosed with dual diagnosis.
-There are many different types of conditions which can affect one’s mental state and determine whether or not an individual may need specific dual diagnosis treatment.
+If someone has either an eating disorder/substance abuse disorder and another concurring mental health issue such as depression, this person can be diagnosed with dual diagnosis.
+There are many different types of conditions that can affect one’s mental state and determine whether an individual may need specific dual diagnosis treatment.

-One of the mental health disorders that can come along with an eating disorder or substance abuse disorder is depression.
-Major depressive disorder impacts the way people feel or think.
+One of the mood disorders that can come along with an eating disorder or substance abuse disorder is depression.
+Major depressive disorder is a significant medical condition that can cause persistent depressed mood or loss of interest in activities and impairment in one’s life.
 It causes them to have negative feelings of sadness, worthlessness, and guilt.
 Often, those who deal with depression can experience a loss of interest in things that once excited them.
 Other symptoms of depression include fatigue, loss of appetite, and difficulty thinking.
 Depression can also lead some individuals to have thoughts of suicide or self-harm.
 There are also instances in which people develop eating disorders or addictions as a coping mechanism.
 Anorexia nervosa or bulimia nervosa may accompany depression as well as a number of substance abuse issues.

 - Chest pain